guetux/gcm-sample/README.rst

 Usage
 -----

-**IMPORTANT**: You need to use gradle 1.2 in order for this project to work!
+**IMPORTANT**: You need to use gradle 1.2 and android sdk r21 in order for this project to work!

 To start the server, put your simple api key into ``gcm-demo-server/src/main/resources/api.key`` and do: